 Participation in sports can be two-fold as it can both be a refuge from bullying as well as lead to additional incidents of bullying.
-ESPN, X Games and Major League Baseball are committed to creating and sustaining a bully-free culture in schools through Shred Hate, which will impact nearly 60,000 students in 80 schools in the 2018-19 school year.
+ESPN, X Games and Major League Baseball are committed to creating and sustaining a bully-free culture in schools through Shred Hate, which has impacted nearly 90,000 students in 130 schools nationwide since 2016.

 The No Bully System has proven to remedy 90% of all bullying cases in the schools where it’s been implemented.

 Working hard to strike out bullying!